jpmamededs/NeuroHit/README.md

 ### 🤼‍♂️ Challenge Mode:

 Also a 4-player gamemode, but in this, all of the players have to hold their respective modules buttons.
-When the buttons are held, a roulette-like animation with the leds is lighten up and a single random led is lighten, and then a random challenge is announced by the speaker to the game of the module from the lit led.
+When the buttons are held, a roulette-like animation with the leds is lighten up and a single random led is lighten, and then a random challenge is announced by the speaker to the user of the module from the lit led.

 -----------------------------------